-Summary: in this tutorial, you will learn how to check whether all the array elements pass a test using the JavaScript Array every()
+Summary: in this tutorial, you will learn how to use the JavaScript Array every()

 Code language: JavaScript (javascript)